 Furthermore, the amendments have added potential penalties of up to $250 per day for issuers who fail to submit the requisite report of proposed debt (no later than thirty days prior to the sale) and report of final sale (within thirty days after closing).
 Issuers are also now required to submit annual reports to PFMB within ninety days after the end of each fiscal year, which describe the issuer’s outstanding debt and use of bond proceeds during that year.

 The amendments also explicitly broaden PFMB’s oversight over additional types of debt instruments-including Grant Anticipation Revenue Vehicles (GARVEE) bonds or notes, various types of conduit debt, and financing leases-and now explicitly authorize supervision over additional governmental entities, such as fire and special districts.
 Finally, the amendments require PFMB to undertake a biennial debt affordability study and grant the Board authority to issue non-binding advisory opinions.

-For more information on these changes or other matters concerning public or 501(c)(3) financing, contact attorney David DiSegna at 401-824-5100 or [email protected].We welcome your comments, questions and suggestions.
+For more information on these changes or other matters concerning public or 501(c)(3) financing, contact attorney David DiSegna at or .We welcome your comments, questions and suggestions.